vcgarnica/MSE_FindR/README.md

 `MSE FindR` is a user-friendly R shiny web app tool for estimating the pooled variance ($S_p^2$; i.e., $MSE$) from ANOVA-type, balanced, randomized experiments when only treatment means, $\alpha$ significance level, number of replicates, and post hoc test results have been reported.
 The application is hosted at [https://garnica.shinyapps.io/MSE_FindR/](https://garnica.shinyapps.io/MSE_FindR/).

-The tool expands on concepts published in [Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221) by incorporating additional post hoc tests (Tukey’s HSD, Bonferroni and Šidák correction for multiple comparisons, and Scheffé’s test obtained from `agricolae`, `emmeans`, and `multcomp` R packages) and a variety of experimental designs commonly used in agricultural sciences.
+The tool expands on concepts published in [Ngugi et al., 2011](https://apsjournals.apsnet.org/doi/abs/10.1094/PHYTO-08-10-0221) by incorporating additional post hoc tests (Tukey’s HSD, Bonferroni and Šidák correction for multiple comparisons, and Scheffé’s test obtained from `agricolae`, `emmeans`, and `multcomp` R packages) and a variety of experimental designs commonly used in the agricultural sciences.

 `MSE FindR` uses an intuitive interface that guides the user through the analysis (Figure 1).

 ![legend](https://github.com/vcgarnica/MSE_FindR/blob/main/Paper/diagram.png)
 Figure 1.
 MSE FindR conceptual flowchart highlighting the inputs and estimation for randomized complete block designs analyzed with Fisher's LSD test.

-In its current version, the tool supports the estimation of $\hat\sigma^2$ for randomized, balanced trials arranged for the following experimental designs:
+In its current version, the tool supports the estimation of $\hat\sigma^2$ for the following experimental designs:

 * Completely randomized design (CRD)
 * Randomized complete block design (RCBD)